 Located in Riverdale Cemetery in Columbus, Georgia, this big-top shaped granite monument marks the graves of victims of an infamous 1915 Circus Train disaster.

 The Con T. Kennedy Carnival Show had just wrapped up an unusually successful Harvest Festival week in the center of Atlanta.
-On the early morning of November 22nd, 1915, the 28-car Kennedy show train pulled out of the station, headed for the next gig in Phoenix, Arizona.
+On the early morning of November 22nd, 1915, the 28-car Kennedy show train pulled out of the station, headed for the next gig in Phenix City, Alabama.
 The entire Kennedy company was on board.